pepopowitz/getting-unstuck/slides/stitched.md

 Explaining the problem forces you to evaluate every assumption and every black box, and expand the details of each of them.

 Until you can identify what's not working right.
 ---
 Layout: module
+# 2. Isolate

-## Isolate The Problem
+# The Problem
 ---

-Trail: Isolate
+Trail: 2.
+Isolate

-### Risk analysis
+## Risk analysis

 Notes:

+Isolating the problem starts with some risk analysis.

 Ask yourself some questions

 ---

-Trail: Isolate, Risk Analysis
+Trail: 2.
+Isolate, Risk Analysis

 ### What is the thing I've introduced that I know the least about?